Remington Tanner Collection | Cowboys and Indians Magazine

 Dipple: It’s pretty much about the leather: showcasing the leather, the best of the best of leather that you can’t just get anywhere.
 The pieces already look like they are perfectly patinaed 20-year-old leather chairs and sofas.
 The look is vintage, distressed, and luxuriously soft, but it’s new.
 We call it antiquing.
 Over time, the leather will develop even more of a patina.
 We start with super-thick, full-grain white leather hides from a fourth-generation Italian tannery.
 The white hides are actually upholstered onto the furniture and then dyed by hand and then hand-antiqued to give the leather a unique warm and worn look for classic-looking leather sofas and chairs.
 Even though these pieces are new, they are full of character like heirloom pieces that have been lovingly used for years.

 Dipple: The idea when we first started the collection was to focus on the quality, design, and comfort with no price point in mind.
-The goal was to create the very best, and I can confidently say this is the very best leather furniture line in this industry.
-And it is fully American-made in an American-owned and -operated factory.
+The goal was to create the very best and I can confidently say this is the very best leather furniture line in this industry.
+It is fully American made in an American owned and operated factory.
 To be considered timeless, it first has to withstand the test of time; it has to hold up.
 The design needs to be transitional into multiple styles, and not go out of style over the years.
 Quality leather is timeless and very versatile.

 Dipple: These are artisan leathers that beautifully evoke a real timeworn quality.
 Every piece of leather is finished by hand, so every piece is unique.
 To get a little technical, pure aniline leather crusts are fully and carefully upholstered to the piece, and then a base color is created with multiple applications of waxes and oils.
 This is worked by hand by skilled leather artisans.
 After drying, the finish is expertly built up to achieve an aged patina in a way that mimics the aged qualities that time, wear, and frequent care would have accomplished naturally.
 The hand-coloring and hand-finishing are really an art — that’s what allows these new pieces to have a quality antique appearance.